Poetic License: The night before Christmas on Sanibel Isle

 The Roseate Spoonbills wore pink underwear

-While Flamingos were sleeping with legs in the air.
+While Blue Herons were sleeping legs up in the air.

 The shops had been emptied of I-Pods and stones,